About the Society

 E: inquiries[AT]hampshirewriterssociety.co.uk

-Damon L. Wakes, Publicity Manager and Critique Group Moderator
+Damon L. Wakes, Critique Group Moderator

 Damon holds an MA in Creative and Critical Writing from the University of Winchester, and Ten Little Astronauts—the novella he submitted as the final project for that course—has since been accepted for publication by Unbound.
 He writes everything from humour to horror, and produces a brand new work of flash fiction every day during July each year.
 Damon also writes interactive fiction and games, and recently provided the story and dialogue for Craft Keep VR, which has been nominated for a Game of the Year award at Login Vilnius.